What Size Foam Roller Is Best for Travel? | 321 STRONG Answers

 ## Can You Decompress Your Spine with a Foam Roller?

 Rolling slowly through the thoracic region with a roller placed perpendicular to the spine provides spinal extension and reduces mid-back compression from prolonged sitting.
-This isn't clinical spinal decompression.
+This is not clinical spinal decompression.
 But it restores thoracic mobility and relieves the tension built up over long travel days.
 Keep the roller on the mid and upper back only; do not roll directly over the lumbar vertebrae.

 ## Related Questions